Sm4rtBoyTom/AmmunitionCraftingTools/README.md

 A video game developed by [Hinterland Games](https://hinterlandgames.com/).

 Ammunition Crafting tools mod adds as the name suggests tools for crafting ammunition and noisemakers without the need for ammunition workbench.
-These tools can be found only in two places and requiers you to have The tales from the far territory DLC.
+These tools can be found in several places across Great Bear Island. (some more hidden than others)
-One of the tools can be found in one of the DLC regions and the second one requiers [The Long Development](https://discord.gg/97xM7k8nCH) Regions mod.

 Anyway enjoy!
 Any feedback is greatly appreciated.
 If you need to contact me just ping me in [TLD modding discord](https://discord.com/invite/nb2jQez).